yugabyte/yugabyte-db/docs/content/latest/yedis/develop/client-drivers/yedis/go.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the Redis shell.
-If not, please follow these steps in [Quick start](../../../quick-start/).
+- installed YugabyteDB, created a universe, and are able to interact with it using the Redis shell.
+If not, please follow these steps in [Quick start](../../../../quick-start/).
 - installed Go version 1.8 or later

 ## Install the Go Redis driver